The Artificial Silk Girl: Contemporary reception of The Artificial Silk Girl

 At least in Weimar Berlin, Keun met with much literary success, as an April 1933 article in the Leipzig weekly Das Leben attested.
 In one monthly, Der Querschnitt, a July 1932 publisher's advertisement for the book quotes Kurt Tucholsky as saying that Keun was the first female German humorist (‘was es noch niemals gegeben hat: eine deutsche Humoristin’), whilst Hanns Martin Elster asserted that she should be read and understood everywhere 'as a woman and a human being' ("Irmgard Keun sollte nicht nur als Dichterin, sollte auch als Frau und Mensch überall gelesen, überall verstanden werden").
-A November 1932 review in the monthly Sherl’s Magazin describes Keun’s novel as ‘a book for the young’ ("das Buch aller jungen Menschen") and engages with the issue of modern materialism, saying ‘not everything that is gold, shines’ ("nicht alles Gold ist, was glänzt").
+A November 1932 review in the monthly Sherl’s Magazin describes Keun’s novel as ‘a book for the young’ ("das Buch aller jungen Menschen") and engages with the issue of modern materialism, saying ‘not everything that shines is gold’ ("nicht alles Gold ist, was glänzt").